 With the right type of development and infrastructure to facilitate this development, more locations will be put on the map and made accessible to tourists as the next new ‘places to be’ in Indonesia.

-Investment on such scale from the government gives confidence and assurance to individual investors whom we work on behalf making Indonesia an opportune place for investment.
+Investment in such a scale from the government gives confidence and assurance to individual investors whom we work on behalf, making Indonesia a convenient place for investment.

 10 New Bali

 Tourism figures for 2018 stood at 15.8 million, a 13 percent increase on the previous year.
 With an investment plan now in place, the government looks set to reach or even exceed its target market.

 The knock-on effect of continued growth, will, in turn, create thousands of new jobs across industries, increasing the national GDP and raising the standards of living and opportunities to its local population.